abourdon/shprofile/README.md

 This way, the `1-script1-unload.sh` will be executed when leaving the `myfirstprofile`, and before the `script2-unload.sh` one.

+##### Disable script execution

+Any dot file is ignored.
+So to disable execution of a script, you just have to rename it by adding the `.` prefix.

 ### Getting started

 #### 1. Install it